italonascimento/italonascimento.github.com/_posts/2016-12-08-applying-a-timeout-to-your-promises.md

 }
 ```

-Now, by importing `timeoutPromise` and passing `doSomething()` as parameter to it (instead of calling it directly), we're able to specify a timeout to `doSomething` even if we don't have access to it's source.
+Now, by importing `timeoutPromise` and passing `doSomething()` as a parameter to it (instead of calling it directly), we're able to specify a timeout to `doSomething` even if we don't have access to it's source.

 Take a look at the final code: